volpatto/pdeco/README.md

 MIT license.
 Check LICENSE for further details.
 Spoiler: you can use it at will, as well as distribute, modify and etc. But without any warranty, at your own risk.

+## Necessary packages
+For the utilized packages, see the file [requirements]{https://github.com/Tungdil01/pdeco/blob/main/notebooks/requirements.txt}.

 ## Authors

 * Diego Volpatto: dtvolpatto@gmail.com